isaacsanders/isaacsanders.github.com/_posts/2011-10-21-why-do-i-want-to-go-to-carnegie-mellon.md

 same quality of professors.
-I am attracted to the fact that the school provides its students with opportunities for learning outside of the classroom by joining with various technological “giants” such as Google, Apple, and Microsoft.
+I am attracted to the fact that the school provides its students with opportunities for learning outside of the classroom by joining with various technological "giants" such as Google, Apple, and Microsoft.
 For me, these are not the most compelling reasons.

 Regardless of what I had heard, I